Leopold-V/react-parcel-app/README.md

 Creates a production-ready bundles with a /build folder :
 `npm run build`

-Clean up ALL your files **located at /src/** with prettify (feel free to modify the prettier config and the scope of the script). :
+Clean up ALL your files **located at /src/** with prettify (feel free to modify the prettier config and the scope of the script) :
 `npm run prettify`

 ### Tests